 One morning a call came in to the office and a member of the family answered.
 It was regarding an investment opportunity.
 The call went on for ten or so minutes, after which a meeting was called.
 Five family members and I went into a conference room to hear what was up.
 In short, a Scandinavian tycoon was facing financial difficulties, needed money and was willing to sell his private jet at a discount.
 We discussed it for ten minutes before dialling in the person who had called earlier (the ‘introducer’).
 He was advising the Scandinavian business man.
 The call went on for 45 minutes.
 Afterwards, we stepped out and grabbed a bite, after which we returned to the conference room to continue discussing the opportunity amongst ourselves.
 We returned to our seats.
 An hour later, the introducer sent us documentation on the private jet.
 Another hour later we regrouped in the conference room.
-Within half an hour we made a decision to move forward and exactly two days later we were all flying in a private jet (the Family Office’s), en route to assess the purchase of an additional private jet.
+Within half an hour we made a decision to move forward and exactly two days later we all flew in a private jet (belonging to the Family Office) to assess the purchase of an additional private jet.

 The chosen few

 These special advisors are not on the kind of payroll most people are used to whereby a monthly salary comes in; rather a payment may come in once or more per year and include the equivalent of 6 zeroes.
 What they share in common with one another is their ability to develop, over years and years, solid relationships with the right parties.
-Let me stress the point: these are people who through their relationships became multi-millionaires and billionaires.

 Amongst other things, they cultivate and maintain the relationship.
 Whereas most people who enter the picture quickly plant a seed but fail to water and nurture it to health.